theRealCarneiro/pulsemeeter/README.md

 pulseaudio -k
 pulseaudio --start
 ```

+Settings Not Saving?
+Ensure pulsemeeter is closed, navigate to `~/.config/pulsemeeter`, and delete the config.json

 ## Start devices on startup
 All connections and devices will be restored with the command `pulsemeeter init`